XIT (band): Predecessor

 Lincoln St. Exit, a psychedelic rock garage band, was formed in June 1966, at Albuquerque, New Mexico's Valley High School.
 It was formed as a response to "intense racism" in New Mexico that made the state "a dangerous place to be Indian."
 The group consisted of musicians Siegi Chavez, Frank Viramontes, Paul Chapman, Michael Martinez, Mac Suazo, Larry Leyba, and Lee Herrera.
 They recorded their first LP, "Entrance," but the LP wasn’t released until 1974.
 In 1969, the members were Michael Martinez, Larry Leyba, Mac Suazo, and Lee Herrera.
 Larry Leyba was replaced by R.C.
 Gariss in 1970 and Lincoln St. Exit became Exit.
 In 1970, they recorded their only LP, "Drive It," which was released the following year.

 Conception of XIT

 Circa 1970, members A. Michael Martinez, Mac Suazo, Lee Herrerra, and R. C. Gariss lived together in a log cabin on the east side of the Sandia Mountains.
 Their band, then named Exit, was changed to XIT.
-Mac Suazo noticed an Exit sign at a bar where the band used to hang out and noticed the “E” was burned out, he then told everyone to look and pointed out that Xit should be the bands name, so they all agreed, band member and producer Tom Bee, XIT stands for "crossing of Indian Tribes."
+Mac Suazo noticed an Exit sign at a bar where the band used to hang out and noticed the “E” was burned out, he then told everyone to look and pointed out that Xit should be the band's name, so they all agreed, band member and producer Tom Bee, XIT stands for "crossing of Indian Tribes."
+With the name change, the group decided to adopt a "more Native American image" through traditional clothing and instruments, namely a leather Taos drum set.